Nilli-Vanilli/Life_Simulators/README.md

 The next cellular automaton is the tremendously famous '[*Game of Life*](https://conwaylife.com/wiki/Conway%27s_Game_of_Life)', designed by John Conway.
 You should again see seven input boxes you can alter to your heart's content.
 We will briefly run through them again.

 The rule is a tuple this time, containing integers between 0 and 8.
 The first two digits make up the range of how many live neighbours a cell should have in order to survive.
-Since it is a range, the second digit should be greater than- or equal to the first.
+Since it is an interval, the second digit should be greater than- or equal to the first.
 The last digit says how many live neighbours a cell needs in order for it to be born.

-The size, boundary and colours are the exact same as before.
+The size, boundary condition and colours are the exact same as before.
 I highly recommend trying out the boundary condition: 'Dirichlet 1', and leaving the grid empty.

 Of course it is still possible to enter 'random' in all the boxes, and for the especially brave, there is always the **mystery box!!!**